andrewsimpson4/ParsaModel.jl/README.md

 id_ = [(@| model f(class[i=j]))().max[1] for j in (1:n).+n];
 mean(id_ .== class)
 ```
-- `Z = Categorical([2,2,2])` creates a set of three categorical distributions each which has two categories.
+- `Z = Categorical([1=>2,2=>2,3=>2])` creates a set of three categorical distributions each which has two categories.
+These categorical distributions are indexed by `1,2, and 3` respectively.
 This is to set up a different categorical distribution for each class.
 - `[class[i], Z[class[i]][i]]` ensures that our parameters are index by two variables.
 The first indicates the class and the second indicates the component of the mixture model within that class.
 - Note that `Z[class[i]]` returns the categorical distribution of class `class[i]` at which point `Z[class[i]][i]` gets the random variable of  categorical distribution `Z[class[i]]`
 - Take note of the output from `@| model :mu`